-A platform for cultural productions presented by Eva Mayhabal Davis in collaboration with exhibition spaces and publications.
-Facilitating interconnected conversations with empathy and intention, centering visibility, and nurturing creativity amongst artists and audiences.
+A dimensional platform for cultural and arts productions presented by Eva Mayhabal Davis in collaboration with partners, exhibition spaces and publications.
+The work evolves while facilitates interconnected conversations with empathy and intention, centering visibility, and nurturing creativity amongst artists and audiences.

-At present working virtually from the unceded territory of the Lenni Lenape and Canarsie (Brooklyn, NY).
+At present working virtually from the unceded territory of the Lenni Lenape and Canarsie , Lenapehoking (Brooklyn, New York).
 Acknowledging our shared ancestors and the responsibility we bear day to day, for our kin and land.

 / / / /